holdenQWER/systemverilog_design_pattern/README.md

 These articles introducing 9 kinds desing pattern used in UVM:

-"make run" in every folder to execute.
+`make run` in every folder to execute.